computing-den/unforget/src/client/notes/welcome1.md

 *Unforget is made by [Computing Den](https://computing-den.com), a software company specializing in web technologies.*

-# Optional one-click installation
+# Optional installation

-Continue using it directly in your browser or install:
+Use it directly in your browser or install:

 - Chrome / Edge: Install icon in the URL bar
 - iOS Safari: Share → Add to Home Screen